Orleans Parish Justice Center (OJC)

 If you are unsure of your inmate's location, you can search and locate your inmate by typing in their last name, first name or first initial, and/or the offender ID number to get their accurate information immediately Registered Offenders

-The Orleans Justice Center, located at 2800 Perdido St in New Orleans, LA, is a secure detention center operated by the Orleans Parish County Sheriff's Office.
-This facility primarily houses individuals awaiting trial or sentencing, typically for less than two years.
-It accepts inmates from various jurisdictions, including surrounding towns, municipalities, the US Marshal's Service, and the New Orleans Police Department.
+The Orleans Justice Center is a detention center located at 2800 Perdido St New Orleans, LA which is operated locally by the Orleans Parish Sheriff's Office and holds inmates awaiting trial or sentencing or both.
+Most of the sentenced inmates are here for less than two years.
+Orleans Parish Parish accepts inmates from surrounding towns, New Orleans Police Department, and the US Marshal's Service.

 Individuals who do not post bail within the first twenty-four hours are required to appear before a judge.
 During this first appearance, conducted either in person or via telephone, the judge informs the arrested person of the charges against them and sets the bond amount.